IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 #### Multiple Init Calls

 The `init()` function can be called any number of times.
-The code will always accept the latest value of a certain init parameter, meaning if init is called twice, and a different `baseUrl` is passed in each call, the `baseUrl` in the second call will overwrite the `baseUrl` in the first call.
+The code will always accept the latest value of a certain init parameter.
+For example, if init is called twice, and a different `baseUrl` is passed in each call, the `baseUrl` in the second call will overwrite the `baseUrl` in the first call.

 There are two exceptions to this functionality:

 1. If a new identity is passed in a subsequent call, and the new identity expires before the current identity, the new identity will not replace the current identity.
-2. For every subsequent callback function passed, it is added to the existing array of callbacks using the Array Push Pattern.
+2. For every subsequent callback function passed, it is added to the existing array of callbacks using the [Array Push Pattern](#array-push-pattern).

-Note: If `useCookie` is updated, it will change where the identity is stored - i.e. if it is updated from `true` to `false`, the identity cookie will be removed, and will be moved to local storage.
+Note: If `useCookie` is updated, the location of the identity will change - i.e. if it is updated from `true` to `false`, the first party cookie will be removed and the identity added to local storage.

+### Init Config

+Calling `init()` stores an init config in a first-party cookie or local storage which can include the following parameters if given: `baseUrl`, `useCookie`, `refreshRetryPeriod`, `cookiePath`, and `cookieDomain`.
+This config is used to [bootstrap init](#self-bootstrap) and save load time in future page loads.
+Subsequent calls to `init()` will update the config with the most recent parameters.

 ### Self Bootstrap

-Once the constructor has completed and the SDK has been put on the window object, the code will check local storage and cookie for a stored init config.
-If the config exists, `init()` will be automatically called, without having to explicitly call the function.
-This will also allow the public functions below, such as `getAdvertisingToken()` and `getIdentity()` to work without needing to explicitly call init previously.
+Once the constructor has completed and the SDK has been put on the window object, the code will check local storage and cookie storage for a stored  [init config](#init-config).
+If the config exists, `init()` will be automatically called with the parameters from the config, and as a result, any functions that require `init()` can be used.

 #### Errors